 Disposable rubber gloves and undisposable protective gloves.

 Old buoys of all colours.
-One is too heavy for me to remove.
+One was too heavy for me to remove.

 Plastic crates.
 One from Plymouth, one from the Clyde, one from Brittany.
 One made a good umbrella when a storm blew in as I walked home.

 The usual things I find relating to sewage: